anidok/catalog-service/README.md

 ```

 - OpenSearch will be available on port **9200**.
-- The OpenSearch Dashboard will be accessible at [http://localhost:5601](http://localhost:5601).
+- The OpenSearch Dashboard will be accessible at [http://localhost:5601](http://localhost:5601).Wait for a few seconds for the dashboard to load.

 ---